 We absolutely loved everything about our winter roadtrip with JUCY and would recommend it in a heartbeat.
 Our JUCY Condo was such a cool campervan, it was comfortable, reliable, had everything we needed and felt like home from day one!
 You also instantly become part of the JUCY family where everyone is super friendly and waves to each other on the roads!
 This was my fourth visit to New Zealand in winter and it is still one of my favourite destinations in the world.
 Dan absolutely fell in love with New Zealand as well and we’re already trying to plan a visit back next winter!

-The Aussie Flashpacker experienced our amazing New Zealand campervan holiday as guests of JUCY.
+The Aussie Flashpacker experienced our amazing New Zealand Winter Roadtrip as guests of JUCY.

 Our opinions are as always, our own.